Two-Person Bargaining when the Disagreement Point is Private Information

-It has been shown that, if there are two players and types are independent, she cannot do that.
-In fact, in this case, an informed principal cannot benefit from her private information at all: each type will propose the \textit{ex-ante} optimal mechanism, i.e., the mechanism that she would propose if she would not yet know her type \citep{MT14}.
-For the case where the players' types are correlated and there are at least three players, \cite{SE08} has shown that the informed principal can generically extract all surplus.
-Specifically, full extraction of the surplus is possible if two conditions are satisfied: the convex independence condition (CM) and the identifiability condition (KS).\footnote{ Condition CM (convex independence) was introduced in \cite{CM88}.
-It requires that, for $i=1,2$, there does not exist $t_{i}^{\prime }$ such that $f_{i}^{c}(t_{i}^{\prime })$ belongs to the convex hull of the set $\{f_{i}^{c}(t_{i}):t_{i}\in T_{i}\setminus \{t_{i}^{\prime }\}\},$where $ f_{i}^{c}(t_{i})$ denotes the conditional distribution of $f$ on $T_{j}$ given $t_{i}$.
+It has been shown that, if types are independent, an informed principal cannot benefit from her private information at all; hence, in this situation, she cannot extract full surplus \citep{MT14}.
+In contrast, \cite {SE08} has shown that the informed principal can generically extract all surplus if there are at least three players and the players' types are correlated.
+Specifically, full extraction of the surplus is possible if two conditions are satisfied: the convex independence condition (CI) and the identifiability condition (KS).\footnote{ Condition CI (convex independence) was introduced in \cite{CM88}.
+It requires that, for $i=1,2$, there does not exist $t_{i}^{\prime }$ such that $f_{i}^{c}(t_{i}^{\prime })$ belongs to the convex hull of the set $ \{f_{i}^{c}(t_{i}):t_{i}\in T_{i}\setminus \{t_{i}^{\prime }\}\},$where $ f_{i}^{c}(t_{i})$ denotes the conditional distribution of $f$ on $T_{j}$ given $t_{i}$.